antonioChristofoletti/Chronos-App/README.md

 # College Chronos App

-This app was made for the discipline the Elective II (Eletiva II in portuguese) from the course the Technologist in Analysis and Development of Systems (Analise e Desenvolvimento de Sistemas in portuguese) – IFSP Campus Capivari.
+This app was made for the discipline Elective II (Eletiva II in portuguese) from the course Technologist in Analysis and Development of Systems (Analise e Desenvolvimento de Sistemas in portuguese) – IFSP Campus Capivari.

 ## Purpose